Skip to navigation Skip to content

 Financial hardship current and historical thresholds - assets and income

-Table 8: this table contains details of the current and historical assets and income thresholds used to assess eligibility for hardship assistance.
+Table 8: contains details of the current and historical assets and income thresholds used to assess eligibility for hardship assistance.

 Thresholds change in line with the Consumer Price Index (CPI) each March and September.
 The aged care reforms effective 1 July 2014 introduced these thresholds for hardship assistance.